LUCA-SOLARI/onyx/README.md

 - **🛍️ Single Product Showcase**: Display a single product with details and pricing.
 - **💳 Stripe Payment Integration**: Seamlessly process payments using the Stripe API, ensuring secure transactions.
 - **📱 Responsive Design**: Built with **Thymeleaf** and **Bootstrap** for a sleek, user-friendly interface on both desktop and mobile devices.
-- **👤 Guest Checkout**: Users do not need to create an account to make a purchase.
-After checkout, customers are registered as guest users.
-- **🛒 Cart Session**: Cart information is temporarily saved in the session, ensuring a smooth shopping experience during the user’s session.

 ---